 NatWest have pledged £5b of working capital to their customers during this virus outbreak.
 I am sure that other banks will be doing something similar.
 And I would strongly recommend that any client with any financial issue, calls their bank for a discussion as soon as they can.

-This scheme should be available from 23rd March 2020.
-It is a scheme provided by the British Business Bank via over 40 accredited lenders including all the major banks.
-Under this scheme, you can apply to various lenders – such as your bank – and obtain a loan.
-Details are very sketchy at the moment – but there should be more information very soon – and we know that the loans will be interest-free for 12 months.
+This scheme is now available although there definitely seem to be teething problems as relatively few loans have apparently been made – and some banks were insisting on director’s guarantees – despite the loans being 80% guaranteed by the Government.
+The scheme is provided by the British Business Bank via over 40 accredited lenders including all the major banks.
+Under this scheme, theoretically, you can apply to various lenders – such as your bank – and obtain a loan.
+The loans will be interest-free for 12 months.
 To find out more, contact your bank.

 - Bank overdrafts